plone/training/theming/ttw-advanced-2.rst

 Copying Barceloneta makes your theme heavier and will likely make upgrading more difficult.

 The Barceloneta theme provides many assets used by Plone's utilities that you do not need to duplicate.

-Additionally new releases of the theme may introduce optimizations or bug fixes.
+New releases of the theme may introduce optimizations or bug fixes.

 By referencing the Barceloneta rules and styles, instead of copying them, you automatically benefit from any updates to the Barceloneta theme while also keeping your custom theme relatively small.